 If every leader in the Army just did that (improve their own unit), the Army could experience an overnight transformation.
 Starting today, focus on becoming the best leader possible.
 Work on your skills, ethos and attitude.
 It will make a difference.

-There you have it folks.
-These are my thoughts on toxic Army leadership.
+In conclusion, these are my thoughts on toxic Army leadership.
 Although I don’t believe this is a BIG problem in the Army, I know it exists.
 Overall, the Army does a great job developing leaders.
-However, even one toxic unit can have an overall negative impact on the Army.
+However, even one toxic leader or toxic unit can have an overall negative impact on the Army.

 I hope you will take the advice in this article to heart and become the best leader possible.
 What are your thoughts about toxic Army leadership and toxic Army units?
 Leave a comment below to let me know what you think.
 I look forward to hearing from you.
 Hooah!